AI-Assisted Development for Scientific Workflows

 Cursor also generated comprehensive documentation including installation steps, usage instructions, API endpoints, and troubleshooting guides.
 This wasn't requested—it followed best practices automatically.

 This guide extends vibe coding to machine learning and drug discovery workflows.
-The core principle: separate strategic thinking from implementation using Claude Opus for reasoning and Cursor Sonnet for building.
+The core principle: separate strategic thinking from implementation using Claude Sonnet 4.5 for reasoning and Cursor AI for building.

 Purpose: High-level reasoning and scientific strategy